 Grunting and sweating your way to a summit is not the only way to take in the wilderness.
-Unpack your fall wardrobe, pack a lunch, and head out for a waterfall hike.
+Unpack some cool-weather outdoor gear, pack a lunch, and head out for a waterfall hike.
 No two visits to a waterfall are the same—with falls swelling in the spring melt and heavy rains, freezing in wintertime, or casting arched rainbows in refracted sunlight.
 People have shaped waterfalls, too.
 Take, for instance, the mighty Niagara Falls.
 In the winter and on summer nights—when fewer visitors are watching—additional water is diverted from the falls into canals that power Niagara's hydroelectric power stations.
 They're also woven in the personal and regional narratives of the region.

 In the Hudson Valley, High Falls in Columbia County powered 17 separate mills at one time.
 Kaaterskill Falls inspired William Cullen Bryant to write of "a palace of ice."
 Read on for a few Hudson Valley waterfall hikes to check out.
 And, as always, whenever you hike follow the seven principles of Leave No Trace.

 Kaaterskill Falls, perhaps the best-known Hudson Valley cataract, is a two-tiered, 260-foot waterfall that drops most of its height in the upper, 180-foot cascade (the longest in New York State).
 Heather Rolland, former president of the Catskills 3500 Club, calls it "a wilderness Gothic cathedral," gushing about the infrastructure updates completed in November 2016: increased parking, bluestone steps, and a cantilevered viewing platform.
 Much like the hard limestone caprock that resists the erosion of Niagara Falls upstream into Lake Erie, a sandstone shelf in between the upper and lower cascades of Kaaterskill acts as an erosion barrier—keeping the lower falls from being worn away and merging with the upper falls.
 The 2.6-mile out-and-back trail is an easy, dog-friendly route that is heavily trafficked in summer months.